 Since 2013, Dressember has grown into an international movement to save lives.

-In less than four years, Dressember advocates raised over $3 million, committing to increasing global awareness and eradication of slavery and sex trafficking.
+In less than five years, Dressember advocates raised over $5 million, committing to increasing global awareness and eradication of slavery and sex trafficking.

 We work with our grant partners to bring relief, restoration, and resources to victims around the world.
 It is our hope that through a growing, collaborative community of advocates, we ultimately dismantle the human trafficking industry from every angle.